Utah Courts

 Intent:

-To establish protocols surrounding the closure of a court’s physical building in the event that extreme weather or other emergency situation prevents the safe arrival to, or the ability to safely conduct business in, the courthouse.
+To establish protocols surrounding the closure of a court’s physical building or operations in the event that extreme weather, cybersecurity, or other emergency situation prevents the safe arrival to, or the ability to safely conduct business in, the courthouse, or the operational integrity of court systems.

 Applicability: